googlegenomics/gcp-variant-transforms/docs/sharding.md

 suffix for your table names.
 Here, for simplicity, we used the same string (`chr1`) for both `reference_name` matching and table name suffix.

-As we mentioned earlier, partitioning can be done at a more fine grained level and does not have to be limited to chromosomes.
-For example, the following config defines two partitions that contain variants of chromosome X:
+As we mentioned earlier, sharding can be done at a more fine grained level and does not have to be limited to chromosomes.
+For example, the following config defines two shards that contain variants of chromosome X:
 ```
 -  partition:
      partition_name: "chrX_part1"